Evannessa/Journal-To-Canvas-Slideshow/features-and-walkthrough.md

 https://user-images.githubusercontent.com/13098820/193417364-234769f5-4feb-4d5f-8b2e-14582dfecda9.mp4
 - journal entry popover demo

-Have a dedicated "Art" scene that images are sent to
+You can also have a dedicated "Art Scene" that images are sent to.
+Images displayed through this method will automatically display on the "Default Art Tile" in that Art Scene (see "Default Tiles" section for more info).

 https://user-images.githubusercontent.com/13098820/193417382-25c0aaca-ccc5-4232-b53e-95fe7bb06205.mp4
 - art scene demo